Advertisement

 1. passing from one topic to another, usually in an unmethodical way; digressive

-2. philosophy of or relating to knowledge obtained by reason and argument rather than intuition: Compare dianoetic
+2. philosophy of or relating to knowledge obtained by reason and argument rather than intuition Compare dianoetic

-Origin of discursive
+Origin of discursive1

 C16: from Medieval Latin discursīvus, from Late Latin discursus discourse